How to Engage Your Parents in Your Decision to Teach English Abroad

 1. Know Your Stuff!

-Research everything you can about teaching English abroad so that when you actually bring up the prospect of going abroad with your parents, the idea doesn’t across like some hair-brained scheme.
+Research everything you can about teaching English abroad so that when you actually bring up the prospect of going abroad with your parents, the idea doesn’t come across like some hair-brained scheme.
 Talk to your advisor and review our brochure and Country Chart, which details information about teaching English abroad in more than 50 countries around the world.

 Be prepared to explain the following: